Search This Blog

 17 April – Kathmandu, Nepal – Bangkok, Thailand - By Air

 Upon arrival, the sweltering heat of Thailand was immediately evident.
 After an expensive taxi ride into the city, a guesthouse in touristy Banglamphu was located.
-We huffed, puffed, and sweated, but finally, the bikes were reassembled and panniers repacked.
+We huffed, puffed, and sweated, but finally, the bikes were reassembled, and panniers repacked.

 No comments: